Radiation Therapy

 A sore throat and problems swallowing are also common.
 Side effects usually go away after treatment.4

 These are not all the possible side effects of radiation therapy.
 Talk to your doctor about what to expect with radiation therapy.
-You also should call your doctor if you have any other questions or changes that concern you about radiation therapy.
+You should also call your doctor if you have any other questions or changes that concern you about radiation therapy.

 Before beginning treatment for lung cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.